 At Southern Tennessee Regional Health System, our top priority is safeguarding the health and wellbeing of our patients, providers, employees, and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
 Our visitor policy is as follows (PLEASE NOTE: THIS POLICY IS SUBJECT TO CHANGE AT ANY TIME - PLEASE CALL 931.967.8200 FOR MOST UP-TO-DATE POLICY):

-- Medical/Surgical Unit- Visitation hours are 9:00 am -9:00 pm, seven days a week and one support person may stay overnight with the patient.
-No more than two visitors per patient at one time.
+- Medical/Surgical Unit- Visitation hours are 9:00 am -5:00 pm, seven days a week and one support person may stay overnight with the patient.
+No more than one (1) WELL visitor per patient at one time (visitor may rotate).

-- ICU- Two visitors (age 12 and older) permitted for thirty minutes at the visitation times of 5:00 am, 10:30 am, 2:00 pm, and 5:30 pm.
+- ICU- One (1) WELL visitor permitted for thirty minutes at the visitation times of 5:00 am, 10:30 am, 2:00 pm, and 5:30 pm.
 ICU patients may have one support person outside of these visiting hours.

-- Skilled Nursing Facility- Following state guidelines and is currently allowing scheduled visits.
+- Skilled Nursing Facility- Following state guidelines and is currently allowing scheduled outdoor visits.
+Details can be found here.
 Please call 931.967.8249 for more information.

-- Emergency Department - Patients are limited to two visitors.
+- Emergency Department - Patients are limited to one (1) WELL visitor.

 - Visitors are NOT allowed for high-risk, isolation, immunocompromised, or respiratory patients who are under observation or test positive for COVID-19.